• Share this on:

 • Have a professional, high-quality company website, where you can present full, accurate and up-to-date details of your offering at low cost.
 Make it compatible with mobile devices and invest in Search Engine Marketing and Optimisation (SEM/SEO), so potential customers can easily find you online.

-3. What competition do you face on the European software development services outsourcing market?
+3. What competition do you face on the European software development services market?

 Which countries are you competing with?

-The Global Services Location Index (GSLI) ranks the competitiveness of ITO/BPO destinations based on: financial attractiveness, people skills and availability, business environment and digital resonance.
-For software development services, these six countries can be considered your strongest competition.
+The Global Services Location Index (GSLI) ranks the competitiveness of ITO/BPO destinations based on 4 categories: financial attractiveness, people skills and availability, business environment and digital resonance.

 India

-India is expected to have the largest software developer population in the world by 2024.
-The country continues to lead the GSLI, mainly due to the combination of excellent English language skills and low-cost services.
-However, it ranks 17th on digital resonance, with a modest performance on digital skills and outputs.
+India was expected to have the largest software developer population in the world by 2024, but is surpassed by China.
+India continues to lead the GSLI, mainly due to the combination of excellent English language skills and low-cost services.
+However, China is already scoring better in all other categories.

-Software developer rates in India and China are among the lowest in the world at €10 (for junior developers) to €35 per hour.
+Software developer rates in India are among the lowest in the world at €10 (for junior developers) to €35 per hour.
 European buyers often associate these extremely low rates with poorer project quality.
 They think that cheap service providers must compromise on the skills and experience of the developers, or on their working circumstances.
-Indian professionals ranking as the 35th best developers in the world reflects this.
+This is reflected in the fact that Indian professionals rank 31st in the best developers in the world.

 This illustrates that, although offering competitive rates is important, you should not compete only on price.
 India has consistently provided low-skilled staff for traditional tasks, but the current digital transformation requires highly skilled professionals.
 As relatively simple tasks can be automated, you should focus on excellent skills, knowledge and creativity, which have a higher value.
 Demonstrating your commitment to quality through references and quality management systems is key to building trust among potential European clients.